 - iii.
 Methodology - iv.
-Rationale for degree of rigor in analyzing different blocks of business. - v.
-Include in the rationale the level of "materiality" that was used in determining how rigorously to analyze different blocks of business. - vi.
-Criteria for determining asset adequacy and if those criteria are met. - (a) Indication of how key risks such as reinvestment risk, disintermediation risk, and other asset and liability risks are modeled and presented in an easy-to-review manner. - vii.
+Rationale for degree of rigor in analyzing different blocks of business. - Include in the rationale the level of "materiality" that was used in determining how rigorously to analyze different blocks of business. - vi.
+Criteria for determining asset adequacy and if those criteria are met. - (a) Indication of how key risks such as reinvestment risk, disintermediation risk, and other asset and liability risks are modeled and presented in an easy-to-review manner.

+- vii.
 Changes from the prior year's analysis - viii.
 Summary of results - ix.
 Conclusions - x.
-Relevant aspects of Actuarial Guideline 53 documentation and analysis. - (a) Indication of whether high-yield assets are being modeled with a reasonable reflection of their risk. - xi.
+Relevant aspects of Actuarial Guideline 53 documentation and analysis. - (a) Indication of whether high-yield assets are being modeled with a reasonable reflection of - xi.
 Indication of the scope, e.g., assuming company wide, counterparty (ceding company) specific, transaction specific. - xii.
-The actuarial report shall be prepared by a qualified actuary and be subject to relevant Actuarial Standards of Practice.

-- KM.Starting Asset Amount The amount of assets inserted into the cash-flow testing model at the beginning of the projection. - LN.
-Sufficient Block When a A block of business shows showing a positive present value of ending surplus in cash-flow testing scenarios using reasonable assumptions under moderately adverse conditions.
-Negative interim surplus values should be considered in the determination of whether a block is deficient. - 4.
-Risk Identification for Purposes of Establishing Analysis and Documentation Expectations - A. General guidance The higher the risk, the more rigorous and frequent the analysis and documentation that should be performed prepared by the ceding company's appointed actuary. - B. Relevant risks For the purpose of determining the amount of rigor and frequency of analysis and documentation, relevant risks include one or more of the following: - i.
-A VM-30 actuarial memorandum not being provided by the assuming company to a U.S. state regulator. - ii.
-A significant Reserve Decrease in relation to the Pre-reinsurance Reserve. - iii.
-A significant use of non-Primary Security Excluded Assets to support reserves. - iv.
-Significant collectability rRisk where failure of the reinsurer obligations to the ceding company potentially materially impair the ceding company's ability to meet its obligation to the policyholder associated with the reinsurer, for reasons including:
+The actuarial report shall be prepared by a qualified actuary and be subject to relevant Actuarial Standards of Practice. - K. Starting Asset Amount The amount of assets inserted into the cash-flow testing model at the beginning of the projection. - L. Sufficient Block When a block of business shows positive present value of interim or ending surplus in cash-flow testing scenarios using reasonable assumptions under moderately adverse conditions. - 4.
+Risk Identification for Purposes of Establishing Analysis and Documentation Expectations - A. General guidance The higher the risk, the more rigorous and frequent the analysis and documentation that should be performed by the ceding company's Appointed Actuary. - B. Relevant risks For the purpose of determining the amount of rigor and frequency of analysis and documentation, relevant risks include one or more of the following: - A VM-30 actuarial memorandum not being provided by the assuming company to a U.S. regulator and a Similar Memorandum is not prepared by the assuming company and provided to its local regulator, which is a member of the International Association of Insurance Supervisors (IAIS). - ii.
+A significant Reserve Decrease in relation to the Pre-reinsurance Reserve. - A significant use of non-Primary Security [see definition of Primary Security] Admitted Assets to support reserves.